Cycling and Low Back Pain

-Cycling in Calgary, Alberta has seen a spike in popularity, trading in the car for a bicycle has become the newest trend whether it be for exercise, enjoyment, training for a race, cross training or simply a way to protect the environment from unnecessary emissions.
+Cycling in Calgary, Alberta has seen a spike in popularity.
+Trading in the car for a bicycle has become the newest trend whether it be for exercise, enjoyment, training for a race, cross training, or simply a way to protect the environment from unnecessary emissions.

 A recent article in the European Journal of Sports Science indicated an association of sport activities and low back pain.
 They found that people who engage in running or cycling have less low back pain.
-So why then, do many cyclists complain of low back symptoms?
+So why then, do many cyclists complain of low back pain symptoms?

-Lower Back pain (LBP) can cause problem for cyclists for a number of reasons.
+Lower Back Pain (LBP) can cause problem for cyclists for a number of reasons.
 The easiest explanation is the prolonged bending of the back.
 Most cyclists spend long periods of time in a fixed position.
 A poorly fit bike or bad body position on the bike can lead to lower back pain due to abnormal wear to the joints along the spine and a number of muscular imbalances.

-How to prevent LBP – There are a few tools you can use to help fight lower back pain while you hit the road on your bike.
+There are a few tools you can use to help fight lower back pain while you hit the road on your bike.

 - As with anything to do with the spine, posture is important.
 Always maintain a neutral spine by bending at the hips and avoid hunching your mid-back.
 Your spine naturally has a curve to it; this should be maintained while riding but not overemphasized or flattened.
 It is often difficult to evaluate your own posture so it is worth having someone look at your body position on your bike or use a trainer in front of a mirror.